 Laughter is the best medicine - I know, too cliche, but it's true!
 Allowing yourself to enjoy a good laugh (or two) while going through a relationship breakup helps!
 It's an antidote that has been tried and tested by yours truly.

-Thankfully, I have gay best friends who are experts in making me laugh.
-They would say negative things about my ex (in a funny manner, of course), and I would instantly feel better.
+Thankfully, I have a great best friend who is an expert in making me laugh.
+She would say negative things about my ex (in a funny manner, of course), and I would instantly feel better.

 I know I can't always rely on my buddies, though.
 So I add as many funny and feel-good movies to my Netflix watchlist and play them whenever I feel down.
 Sometimes, when the flick is not PG-13, I ask my kid to watch with me, which makes it even better!